rocrisp/kubetruth/readme.md

 ### Our objective is to migrate the KubeTruth Operator, which was initially built using Ruby and Helm Chart, into a Kubernetes Operator that is compatible with Openshift 4.12, while keeping the required changes to the source code to a minimum.

-### First, our goal is to ensure that KubeTruth is functional on Openshift 4.12.
+### Initially, our objective is to confirm that KubeTruth operates correctly on Openshift 4.12.

 Follow directions [in here](https://docs.cloudtruth.com/integrations/kubernetes) to install KubeTruth on Openshift 4.12.

+After KubeTruth installed on Openshift 4.12, we see the pod is not running, and it has a Error status.

 * This is no longer occurring due to an update in the configuration of the container.
 Proceed to the section on [Building the operator](#BuildingOperator).

-After KubeTruth installed on Openshift 4.12, we see the pod is not running, and it has a Error status.

 The Pod's log offers insight into what's happening with the container.

 ````